jj5/kickass-crypto/README.md

 Instead of throwing exceptions the methods on the classes in this library will usually return false instead.

+Sometimes because of the nature of a typed interface it's not possible to return the boolean value false and in some circumstances the empty string, and empty array, null, or the integer zero may be returned instead, although returning false is definitely preferred if it's possible.

 Also the fact that an error occurred can be registered with your component so that if the callers get a false return value they can interrogate the component with a call to `get_error()` or `get_error_list()` to get the list of recent errors (the caller can clear the errors with